kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 - Design patterns

 The libraries and code snippets are suggestions.
-Those final aspects are left to the discretion of the implementer, as long as they do not conflict with the requirements and constraints outlined in this document.
+These final aspects are left to the discretion of the implementer, as long as they do not conflict with the requirements and constraints outlined in this document.

 ### Problem

-Current implementation of the restarter component has certain limitations that affect its reliability.
-These limitations
+The current implementation of the restarter component has certain limitations that affect its reliability.
+These limitations include:
-include:

 - Exponential memory growth due to the number of API calls to the Kubernetes API server, which can lead to performance degradation.
-- Execution during the Istio CR reconciliation, which can cause delays in applying configuration changes and affect the overall responsiveness of the application.
+- Execution during the Istio CR reconciliation, which can delay configuration changes and affect the overall responsiveness of the application.
-- Lack of support for customizability for customer to configure and control the restart behavior of workloads, which can lead to unexpected restarts and potential downtime.
+- Lack of customizability for the customer to configure and control the restart behavior of workloads, which can lead to unexpected restarts and potential downtime.
-- Code quality issues that can make it difficult to maintain and extend the restarter component, leading to increased technical debt and bugs.
+- Code quality issues that make the restarter component difficult to maintain and extend, leading to increased technical debt and bugs.

 ### Background

-Restarter component is a critical functionality of istio module that ensures the workloads that are running in the Istio service mesh are up to date during updates.
+The restarter component is a critical functionality of the Istio module that ensures the workloads running in the Istio service mesh are up to date during updates.
-The first implementation has been introduced in early versions of the module and has been adjusted over time.
-However, with the recent bug reports and investigations, it has been identified that the current implementation is one of the major causes of application instability.
+The first implementation was introduced in early versions of the module and has been adjusted over time.
+However, recent bug reports and investigations have identified the current implementation as one of the major causes of application instability.
-Restarts are handled in one big bang due to the fact that component works within single reconciliation loop of Istio CR.
+Restarts are handled in one big bang because the component works within a single reconciliation loop of the Istio CR.
-Restarting everything in single run can cause massive downtimes which customer does not expect.
+Restarting everything in a single run can cause massive downtimes that the customer does not expect.
 We have also identified that the current implementation causes the Istio module to have exponential memory growth on large clusters.
-The root cause was number of API calls to fetch the list of workloads that are running in the Istio service mesh.
-To admit a workload to restart, be it a Deployment, StatefulSet or DaemonSet, restarter works on the list of uncorrelated pods.
+The root cause is the number of API calls to fetch the list of workloads running in the Istio service mesh.
+To admit a workload for restart, be it a Deployment, StatefulSet or DaemonSet, the restarter works on a list of uncorrelated pods.
-In single reconciliation loop, restarter fetches the list of all pods in a cluster in paginated chunks of 100.
+In a single reconciliation loop, the restarter fetches the list of all pods in a cluster in paginated chunks of 100.
-In each chunk restarter admits the pods to the predicates, which usually requires additional API calls to retrieve the parent of admitted pod during restart.
+For each chunk, the restarter admits the pods to the predicates, which usually requires additional API calls to retrieve the parent of an admitted pod during restart.
 Listing all pods in a cluster in a single reconcile loop, even with pagination, costs a lot of memory.
-And with larger clusters we might end up with stale cache which can cause unwanted API errors and another run of restart.
-With regular errors, the Istio module can end up in a loop of restarts, which can cause a lot of downtime for the customer.
+On larger clusters we might end up with a stale cache, which can cause unwanted API errors and another restart run.
+With regular errors, the Istio module can end up in a loop of restarts, causing a lot of downtime for the customer.

-This pagination was introduced to not overload the API server with excessive number of calls.
-That introduced a new problem - the paginated chunks use a cursor with the TTL of 5 minutes.
-If the restart takes longer than 5 minutes, for example on large clusters, the cursor expires and entire operation must be started over.
+This pagination was introduced to avoid overloading the API server with an excessive number of calls.
+That introduced a new problem: the paginated chunks use a cursor with a TTL of 5 minutes.
+If the restart takes longer than 5 minutes, for example on large clusters, the cursor expires and the entire operation must start over.

-We had several reports from customers that they have been surprised by the restarts, and it has caused downtime for them.
-There is no way for customer to control the behavior of restarts.
+We have had several reports from customers who were surprised by restarts that caused downtime for them.
+There is no way for the customer to control the behavior of restarts.

-Due to the code quality issues there are a lot of problem with code testability and maintenance.
-Current implementation contains a lot of imperative code, which mutate uncontrollably and cannot be properly unit tested.
+Due to the code quality issues, there are many problems with code testability and maintenance.
+The current implementation contains a lot of imperative code, which mutates uncontrollably and cannot be properly unit tested.

 ## Decision

-We have decided to implement a new restarter component that will address the limitations stated above.
-The new component will be designed to be more efficient, reliable, and customizable, while also improving code quality and maintainability.
+We have decided to implement a new restarter component that addresses the limitations stated above.
+The new component is designed to be more efficient, reliable, and customizable, while also improving code quality and maintainability.
-The new restarter component will be implemented as a separate deployment that will run independently of the Istio reconciliation loop, but the lifecycle of it will be managed by the Istio module.
+The new restarter component is implemented as a separate deployment that runs independently of the Istio reconciliation loop, but its lifecycle is managed by the Istio module.
-The component will be responsible for monitoring the workloads in the Istio service mesh and restarting them as needed, based on the default configuration and overrides provided by the user.
+The component is responsible for monitoring the workloads in the Istio service mesh and restarting them as needed, based on the default configuration and overrides provided by the user.

-Because the new restarter will work on the asynchronous event-driven model.
-That means restarter watches workloads, react on changes and reconcile them asynchronously, implementing kubernetes controller pattern.
-Additionally, it uses time-based reconciliation to regularly ensure that workloads are up-to-date with current state.
+The new restarter works on an asynchronous, event-driven model.
+It watches workloads, reacts to changes, and reconciles them asynchronously, implementing the Kubernetes controller pattern.
+Additionally, it uses time-based reconciliation to regularly ensure that workloads are up to date with the current state.

-It will fetch the list of Pods from "top-to-bottom".
+It fetches the list of Pods top-to-bottom.
 This updated behavior starts from the parent workload (Deployment, StatefulSet, DaemonSet) and then uses selectors to retrieve all child Pods to admit.
-This will greatly reduce the number of API calls and sizes of the objects to admit in single loop.
-It will also ensure that admitted workload is up-to-date with the current cache state.
+This greatly reduces the number of API calls and the size of the objects to admit in a single loop.
+It also ensures that the admitted workload is up to date with the current cache state.

 ### Lifecycle of the restarter component

 To address the memory and performance issues, the new restarter component must be installed as a separate application.
-The component installation and removal will still be managed by the Istio module.
+The component installation and removal are still managed by the Istio module.
-To handle installation and uninstallation of many Kubernetes resources required by the component (Deployment, ServiceAccount, RBAC, Service), we will use Helm.
-The Istio module will embed a Helm chart and apply it programmatically using the Helm Go SDK (`helm.sh/helm/v3`) directly from controller code — no external `helm` binary is required.
+To handle installation and uninstallation of the many Kubernetes resources required by the component (Deployment, ServiceAccount, RBAC, Service), we use Helm.
+The Istio module embeds a Helm chart and applies it programmatically using the Helm Go SDK (`helm.sh/helm/v3`) directly from controller code — no external `helm` binary is required.

-This lifecycle is heavily inspired by the Gardener's extensions pattern, which handles the installation of application via embedded helm charts.
+This lifecycle is heavily inspired by Gardener's extensions pattern, which handles the installation of an application via embedded Helm charts.

-The Helm chart will be embedded at compile time using Go's `embed.FS`.
-The installation of a component will be integrated into the Istio CR reconciliation loop, and will implement the helm lifecycle:
+The Helm chart is embedded at compile time using Go's `embed.FS`.
+The installation of the component is integrated into the Istio CR reconciliation loop and implements the Helm lifecycle:

-1. **Install/Upgrade**: When the Istio CR is present and Istio mesh is installed successfully, the reconciler renders the Helm chart (using `helm/pkg/action.NewInstall` / `action.NewUpgrade`) and applies the resulting manifests via server-side apply.
+1. **Install/Upgrade**: When the Istio CR is present and the Istio mesh is installed successfully, the reconciler renders the Helm chart (using `helm/pkg/action.NewInstall` / `action.NewUpgrade`) and applies the resulting manifests via server-side apply.
 2. **Uninstall**: When the Istio CR is deleted (detected via finalizer), the reconciler calls `action.NewUninstall` to tear down the Helm release.
 This automatically removes all chart-owned resources.
 3. **Drift detection**: The reconciler compares the desired chart values derived from the Istio CR against the last-applied values stored in the Helm release secret.
 If they differ, an upgrade is triggered.

-The Helm release will be stored in the same namespace as the Istio CR (usually `kyma-system`) as a Secret with helm labels.
+The Helm release is stored in the same namespace as the Istio CR (usually `kyma-system`) as a Secret with Helm labels.
 This allows standard `helm list` introspection for debugging.

-Since Istio version is tightly coupled to the module version, the restarter component version will also be coupled to the Istio module version.
-This means that when the Istio module is updated, the restarter component will also be updated.
+Since the Istio version is tightly coupled to the module version, the restarter component version is also coupled to the Istio module version.
+This means that when the Istio module is updated, the restarter component is updated as well.

-Configuration of the restarter component will be provided via a `.spec.restarter` field in the Istio CR.
-The reconciler will render the Helm chart with values derived from this field, and any changes to it will trigger a Helm upgrade.
+Configuration of the restarter component is provided via a `.spec.restarter` field in the Istio CR.
+The reconciler renders the Helm chart with values derived from this field, and any changes to it trigger a Helm upgrade.
-The configuration will be optional, and the component will have a default configuration that is applied when fields are not present.
-The default configuration will be defined in the Helm chart's `values.yaml` file, ensuring that customer gets the full functionality without any configuration, but also allowing them to customize the behavior of the component if they want to.
+The configuration is optional, and the component has a default configuration that is applied when fields are not present.
+The default configuration is defined in the Helm chart's `values.yaml` file, ensuring that the customer gets the full functionality without any configuration, while also allowing them to customize the behavior of the component if they want to.

 ```yaml
 spec: